 What To Do if You are Stung by a Wasp

+Wasp stings are characterized by sharp pain, redness, itching, and swelling.
 If you did get stung by one of these pests, you may see an injection site reaction, but don't panic!
-Here are some easy tips for dealing with wasp stings:
+Instead, try to:

 - Wash the infected area with warm soap and water.